h2non/htgen/README.md

 ## Contributing

 htgen is completely written in LiveScript.
-Take a look to the language [documentation][3] if you are new with it.
+Take a look to the language [documentation][livescript] if you are new with it.
-Please, follow the LiveScript language conventions defined in the [coding style guide][4]
+Please, follow the LiveScript language conventions defined in the [coding style guide][livescript-style]

 You must add new test cases for any feature or refactor you do, also keep in mind to follow the same design/code patterns that already exist